pasok1981/Phones/README.md

 # Phones

--Get all phones and prices from skroutz.gr
+->Get all phones and prices from skroutz.gr

--Takes 1 command line argument to specify max number of webpages to GET
+->Takes 2 command line argument to specify beginning and end page.

+->Use wisely